lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 The process of migrating stake from the CMv1 module to the CMv2 module may occur unevenly: some operators migrate their stake earlier than others.

-In the current implementation, when validators are exited from the CMv1 module, the Validators Exit Oracle (VEO) uses a fair distribution algorithm: exits are requested from operators with the largest stake.
+In the current implementation, when validators are exited from the CMv1 module, the Validators Exit Oracle uses a fair distribution algorithm: exits are requested from operators with the largest stake.

 Given the uneven migration, it is necessary to correctly account for the aggregate operator balances across the CMv1 and CMv2 modules in order to properly determine from which operators stake exits should be initiated.

 The [Meta Registry](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-33.md#meta-operators-registry) stores information about the explicit relationship between CMv1 module operators and their corresponding operators in the CMv2 module.
-As a result, when selecting validators to exit from the CMv1 module, the VEO will be able to take into account the amount of stake already migrated by operators to the CMv2 module.
+As a result, when selecting validators to exit from the CMv1 module, the Validators Exit Oracle will be able to take into account the amount of stake already migrated by operators to the CMv2 module.

 #### Operator weight in the CSMv2 module

-For withdrawals, VEO must be able to determine from which modules and from which operators stake should be withdrawn.
+For withdrawals, Validators Exit Oracle must be able to determine from which modules and from which operators stake should be withdrawn.

-At the **module level**, VEO continues to rely on the existing exit share limit.
+At the **module level**, Validators Exit Oracle continues to rely on the existing exit share limit.

 At the **operator level**, withdrawals depend on the stake allocation strategy used by the module.
 Currently, two types of withdrawal strategies are in use: